 The arrays may be either numeric or string arrays but they must both be of the same type.
-The extra elements for a numeric array will be initialized to zero.
-The extra elements for a string array will be the empty string, "".
+The extra elements for a new numeric array will be initialized to zero.
+The extra elements for a new string array will be the empty string, "".